Witches Dancing in the Breton Heath 2Witches Dancing in the Breton Heath 2

 The Evil Pranksters: The Korrigans

 The Korrigans are legendary creatures well known in Brittany, where they occupy a special place in local mythology and culture.
-These little fairy-like creatures are often regarded as pranksters, mischievous, even evil.
-They like to play tricks and jokes, ranging from harmless pranks to more devious deeds.
+These little fairy-like creatures are often regarded as pranksters, mischievous and even evil.
+They love to play tricks and jokes, ranging from harmless pranks to more devious deeds.
 For example, they can lead travellers astray in the woods, leaving them to get lost in mazes of rocks, or hide in houses to disrupt the daily lives of the inhabitants…

 The round of the korrigans

 If you’re out on the moors in the evening, waiting for songs to come from beneath the earth and the korrigans begin to dance around you.
-Don’t join in – on the contrary, stop it immediately!
+Above all, don’t join in, on the contrary, stop it immediately!
 If you don’t, you’ll be leaving with the korrigans for a hundred years!
 The only way to stop the korrigans in their “fest-noz” is to ask them a riddle:

 – “That’s easy, it’s the feet!”

-Then pull out another riddle from your pocket:
+Then pull another riddle out of your pocket:

 – “4 walking, 4 hanging, a fork in front, a broom behind!
 What’s that?”